Damage symptoms

 Dark spots on a screen

-Usually points toward internal pressure damage, liquid intrusion, or heat-stressed layers rather than a simple browser issue.
+Usually points toward internal pressure damage, liquid intrusion, or heat-stressed layers rather than a simple software issue.

 Visible pattern